 "The parrot was suddenly sitting right in front of my window on a tree.
 Even though the winter weather does not give you the impression that you are on the other side of the world, this moment was definitely an eye opener."
-BiTS student Charlotte Dahms spends her semester abroad at Unitec Institute for Technology in Auckland, New Zealand.
+UE student Charlotte Dahms spends her semester abroad at Unitec Institute for Technology in Auckland, New Zealand.
 She gave us an insight of her life “from the end of the world."

 “Time spent away from home, on the other side of the world, will change you and you will start to see the world from a different perspective.”
 Had somebody told me that half a year ago, I would have thought: “Stop driveling” – but now I know it is true.